bcgov/networkpolicy-migration-workshop/README.md

 With KNP in place pods will be able to connect to other pods within their namespace, in other namespaces, or to external systems (outside of the cluster).
 This is because egress rules are not available to tenants (project teams) just yet.
 This type of policy is available in OCP v4.6 but there isn't a migration path to them until OCP v4.8 which is expected in June of this year (2021).

-Without egress policy pods that need to communicate **between namespaces** only require ingress rules on the destination pod to permit the inbound communication.
+Without egress policy, pods that need to communicate **between namespaces** only require ingress rules on the destination pod to permit the inbound communication.
 This is fine is most circumstances because you will have a *deny-by-default* rule guarding all your namespaces.

 High security projects that require egress rules to isolated a namespace should reach out to Platform Services; these policies can be implemented, as needed, by a cluster administrator.